What you could be doing | Police Community Support Officers

 You must be 18 years old at the time of offer.

-You must possess a Level 2 in English and Maths, grade 9-4 or A-C as these will be required to access the national Level 4 qualification when it becomes available.
+You must possess a Level 2 Maths, grade 9-4, A-C or equivalent; and English, grade 9-4, A-C or be able to demonstrate the use of English language to that standard.
+Both of these will be required to access the national Level 4 qualification when it becomes available.
 You’ll also need to demonstrate strong examples of work and personal experience in order to meet the essential and desirable criteria.

 You’ll need sufficient fitness to be able to patrol the streets on foot or bicycle for long periods of time and in all weather conditions.
 A medical assessment will make sure that you’re healthy enough to do the job and the training required.
 Your application will be rejected if you fail to meet the minimum acceptable medical standard for entry.
 Your medical history is confidential and not disclosed to those not authorised to hold this information.
 Assessments are carried out by our Occupational Health Team, and will check the following: